 The American Library Association (ALA) Emerging Leaders (EL) program is a leadership development program which enables newer library workers from across the country to participate in problem-solving work groups, network with peers, gain an inside look into ALA structure, and have an opportunity to serve the profession in a leadership capacity.
 It puts participants on the fast track to ALA committee volunteerism as well as other professional library-related organizations.

-The EL program kicks off with a daylong session during the LibLearnX event.
+The EL program will kick off with a day-long session during the LibLearnX event.
 Selected participants are encouraged to attend the full LibLearnX event for professional development opportunities.
 After the full-day face-to-face session, the program grows and develops in an online learning and networking environment for six months.
 The program culminates with a poster session presentation to display the results of the project planning work of each group at the ALA Annual Conference.

 The program is limited to no more than 50 participants each year.

 The selection committee seeks diversity based on a variety of factors including, but not limited to geography, gender, ethnicity and type of library.
 Particular attention is given to candidates' personal statements as well as those of their references.
 No more than one person from any institution can be selected for participation in the program per year.
-Preference will be given to those who do not have experience working on ALA committees, task forces, etc.and to those who meet the following criteria:
+Preference will be given to those who do not have experience working on ALA committees, task forces, etc. and to those who meet the following criteria:

-- Be a new library professional of any age with fewer than 5 years of experience working at a professional or paraprofessional level in a library; If you worked in a library and subsequently earned your MLS, we will not count the time worked prior to receiving your MLS towards the total number of years worked.
+- Selected participants must be a new library professional of any age with fewer than 5 years of experience working at a professional or paraprofessional/support staff level in a library; If you worked in a library and subsequently earned your MLS, we will not count the time worked prior to receiving your MLS towards the total number of years worked.

 - Selected participants must be willing and able to attend both ALA conferences and work virtually in between the two conferences.
 Attendance at both conferences is a REQUIREMENT.

 - Be an ALA member, and if sponsored by an organization, a member of that organization.